 The 'AA+' rating is based on the state's commitment to GO bonds of the bond bank issued under the 2005 GO resolution in the form of a standing appropriation of general funds for program reserve fund replenishment.
 GO bonds issued under the 2005 resolution also incorporate multiple layers of security on both the borrower level and state level.
 Issuance requires either a borrower's GO or revenue pledge or other evidence of pledged revenues for allowable debt obligations, with a borrower reserve available for revenue bonds.
 Bond bank borrowers must demonstrate project essentiality and ability to repay in order to access financing.
-The current bonds will fund three separate local government project loans; for the city of Cordova, the municipality of Skagway, and for the city and borough of Juneau; and refund outstanding bonds issued by the bond bank under its 2005 bond resolution.
+The current bonds will fund a major upgrade to a heat and power plant on the University of Alaska's Fairbanks campus; provide funding for four separate projects in Haines Borough, Kodiak Island Borough, and the city of King Cove; and refund outstanding bonds issued by the bond bank under its 2005 bond resolution.

-The bond bank maintains a pooled program reserve fund for the 2005 resolution bonds, funded at approximately \$51.3 million as of March 31, 2015, backed by a moral obligation of the state established by state statute requiring establishment of a reserve and that the bond bank seek a general fund appropriation in the event of a borrower's payment default.
+The bond bank maintains a pooled program reserve fund for the 2005 resolution bonds, funded at approximately \$53 million as of Aug.
+1, 2015, backed by a moral obligation of the state established by state statute requiring establishment of a reserve and that the bond bank seek a general fund appropriation in the event of a borrower's payment default.
 This pledge was strengthened with the bond bank's commitment to seek a standing appropriation for these bonds and the state's subsequent appropriation, beginning in fiscal 2009.

 The bond bank was established in 1975 to provide access to low-cost capital financing for Alaska local governments.
-Not inclusive of the current sale, approximately \$895.4 million in 2005 GO resolution bonds are currently outstanding.
-The bond bank's limit for total bonds outstanding at any one time is almost \$1.6 billion; not including the current sale, total bonds and obligations outstanding as of May 1, 2015 is expected to be approximately \$902.2 million, inclusive of debt issued under the 1976 and 2010 bond resolutions.
+Not inclusive of the current sale, approximately \$974.7 million in 2005 GO resolution bonds are currently outstanding.
+The bond bank's limit for total bonds outstanding at any one time is almost \$1.6 billion; including the current sale, total bonds and obligations outstanding is expected to be just over \$1 billion, inclusive of debt issued under the 1976 and 2010 bond resolutions.